The Restoration of the Manchester Oratory

 Completion of stages two and three

-With the help of Heritage Lottery Fund, Historic England, the generous donations of the people of St Chad's and legacies received the most recent restoration works have been completed.
+With the help of the Heritage Lottery Fund, Historic England, the generous donations of the people of St Chad's and legacies received, the most recent restoration works have been completed.

-(In the first photo) After Mass on February 2nd, in which the newly completed West Window was blessed, Father Ray gives a talk to those gathered on the window, it's detail and meanings, the latest restoration works, the guidebook and the future plans.
+(In the first photo) After Mass on February 2nd, in which the newly completed West Window was blessed, Father Ray gives a talk on the window to those gathered, regarding its detail and meanings, and on the latest restoration works, the guidebook and future plans.